virgilioneto/nodejs-crud/README.md

 ## Setup

-Clone the project, create a MySQL database and change the database configuration file.
+Clone the project, create a MySQL database and change the database configuration file (config/config.json).

 ``` bash
 # install dependencies